Fallen-Breath/tweakermore/docs/document-en_us.md

 ### infoViewComparator

-View the signal level of beacons
+View the signal level of comparator

+In multiplayer server, comparator block entity data can be synced to client using option serverDataSyncer

 - Category: Features
 - Type: hotkey togglable boolean (Tweak)